 - 6.5.
 Having peaked in 2003/4 at 1,165, applications have fallen by an average of 72% to 257 in 2009/10 more than the county or national average.
 This is due to the increasing emphasis on the prevention of homelessness through the Housing Options model and, in particular, to the success of rent deposit/guarantee schemes. - 6.6.
 However, as Chart 1 shows, this picture is starting to change.
-Applications in Tonbridge & Malling have seen a sharp increase recently, while those in Tunbridge Wells and Sevenoaks continue to fall, albeit at a slower rate.
-Tunbridge Wells are expecting applications to rise from Quarter Three 2010/11.
+Applications in Tonbridge & Malling saw a sharp increase in early 2010/11 and, while those in Tunbridge Wells and Sevenoaks remain relatively stable, there are signs that they might rise in the future.
+All three districts have experienced a sharp increase in demand for housing advice services in late 2010/11 and early 2011/12.